TritonDataCenter/sdcadm/README.md

 Tests will muck around with the sdc setup, doing terrible and unholy things to your data.

+Note that tests are expected to run on a fresh setup, since the test suite will go through all the `post-setup` subcommands.

 In order to run sdcadm tests, you'll first need to signal to the tests that you really do want them to run: